17 Urban Gardening Tips That Are Perfect For Small Spaces

 No backyard?
 No problem!
-Use these urban gardening tips to add greenery to even the smallest porch, patio or balcony.
+Use these urban gardening tips to add greenery to even the smallest porch, patio or apartment balcony.

-1. Grow Your Plants in Containers
+2. Grow Your Plants in Containers

 Even if you have a backyard, you might not have enough room for a garden.
 Growing plants in containers and hanging baskets is the perfect solution for any porch, patio or balcony that’s seriously strapped for space.

 These are some of the best annuals for containers.

 3. Take Your Urban Gardening Vertical

 Urban gardeners may not have sweeping balconies, but that doesn’t mean you can’t use every inch of your space to create a beautiful garden.
 A great option for making the most of your tiny balcony is vertical gardening.
 You can use stack planters, railing planters, vertical wall planters and hanging baskets for an amazing apartment balcony garden.

 Bromeliads, ferns, begonias, hostas, succulents, air plants and vines all make for great vertical gardening.